Have you ever been (cyber) bullied? by HiewKao

 Photoshopped images that were posted on her Instagram account for the reason that some of her fans sent it to her to let her knew what had occurred.

 This post is related to the Thai woman famous singer or known as Wonderframe that stood up against cyberbullying from social media.
 There are some people who direct messages (DM) to her with pictures that edit her face on indecent photos that you can see in this post.

-Under the post, she said that she received those types of pictures every day until one day she can not hold her patience anymore, so she prosecutes those posts to the police and informs about those pictures on her Instagram account.
+Under the post, she said that she received those types of pictures every day until one day she can not hold her patience anymore, so she prosecutes those posts to the police and informs them about those pictures on her Instagram account.

 ❖ For this situation occurs in Thai society, it is related to the semiotic theory that the anonymous edit this Thai woman famous singer pictures in immoral ways and wickedly put her through sexual harassment experiences.
-Therefore, it is a sign that nowaday people can edit any person's face in evil ways and damage your reputation.
+Therefore, it is a sign that nowadays, people can edit any person's face in evil ways and damage your reputation.

-★ In conclusion, the “semiotics theory” basically occurs in most of the cyberbullying case studies that we have represented.
+★ In conclusion, the “semiotic theory” basically occurs in most of the cyberbullying case studies that we have represented.
 This theory mainly focuses on the symbols that each one put specific meaning through media that primarily focus and inform media users.

 From what we have been stated above, the signs can present in several different ways.

-Some might be in words, pictures, language, or gender identities, etc. These symbols finally lead to our main topic “cyberbullying”, and the symbols also have such a significant impact on most of the social media users.
+Some might be in words, pictures, language, or gender identities, etc. These symbols finally lead to our main topic “cyberbullying”, and the symbols also have such a significant impact on most social media users.